THE SPARK GAP A monthly publication of the Meridian Amateur Radio Club April 1997

 An alternative method of traveling over energized ground, advocated by other power companies, is to shuffle, keeping both feet on the ground at

+all times!
 Check with the power company in your area and follow their guidelines.

 Once you are clear, don't return to the vehicle until a power company representative tells you it is safe to do so.